 INVESTOR ALERT—Parkland Securities, LLC Enters Into A Regulatory Settlement With FINRA For “Various Supervisory Deficiencies”

-The Wolper Law Firm is investigating potential claims against Parkland Securities, LLC, a brokerage firm with 410 registered Financial Advisors.
+The Wolper Law Firm, P.A. is investigating potential claims against Parkland Securities, LLC, a brokerage firm with 410 registered Financial Advisors.
 Parkland Securities is based in Ann Arbor, Michigan.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on March 7, 2019, Parkland Securities entered into a letter of acceptance, waiver and consent (“AWC”) with FINRA, agreeing to a fine of $20,000 and a censure.
 The FINRA AWC states that Parkland Securities failed to properly supervise the sale of leveraged, non-traditional exchange traded funds (ETFs):